daeh/zotero-markdb-connect/README.md

 This is a companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), a plugin for [Obsidian](https://obsidian.md) Markdown editor, but can work with a variety of databases used to store reading notes outside of Zotero.

-Please report any bugs, questions, or feature requests in the Github repository.
+Please post any bugs, questions, or feature requests in the Github repository.

 ## Plugin Functions

 Adds a colored tag to Zotero items for which there are associated reading notes in an external folder.

+Opens an existing Markdown note in [Obsidian](https://obsidian.md) from the contextual menu of a Zotero item.

+![ZoteroObsidianCitationsMenu](ZoteroObsidianCitationsMenu.png)

 Currently this add-on is primarily a minimal companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), but it can be adapted to other workflows.

-Open an existing Markdown note in [Obsidian](https://obsidian.md) from the contextual menu of a Zotero item.

-![ZoteroObsidianCitationsMenu](ZoteroObsidianCitationsMenu.png)

 ## Instalation